tomByrer/jsperf-tutorial/README.md

 3: Run bookmarklet.

 4: After a few seconds, at the upper-right hand corner of the page, you'll see a "Run tutorial." banner.
 Click that to run the tutorial.
-[Enter] key or the [Next] button will step you though.
+Use the [Enter] key or the [Next] button to step though the tutorial.

 ## ToDo